About

 I am available for freelance, part time, or full time directing, producing, designing, VO, and writing work.
 (Yes, that is a lot of things!
 I'm a very curious person!)
 My email is the best way to reach me, and is situated at the top and bottom of this page.

-This about page was last updated in March of 2025.
+This about page was last updated in January of 2026.

 Recommendations